dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 Manifest metadata is an [ECMA-335] metadata blob containing extra reference assemblies within the version bubble introduced by inlining on top of assembly references stored in the input MSIL.
-As of R2R version 3.1, the metadata is only searched for the AssemblyRef table.
+As of R2R version 3.1, the metadata is only used for the AssemblyRef table.
 This is used to translate module override indices in signatures to the actual reference modules (using either the `READYTORUN_FIXUP_ModuleOverride` bit flag on the signature fixup byte or the `ELEMENT_TYPE_MODULE_ZAPSIG` COR element type).